jesposito/RymanLDColorPicker/README.md

 1. **Download the Repository:**
    - Click on the "Code" button above and select "Download ZIP" from the dropdown menu.
    - Unzip the downloaded ZIP file to a location of your choice on your computer.
 Make sure it is somewhere you can find it!
+IMPORTANT: If you delete this folder, the extension will no longer work.
+Save the folder somewhere that you can KEEP it.

 2. **Install the Extension:**
    - Open Google Chrome and browse to `chrome://extensions/`.